DataMigrators/nextgen.mettleci.io/docs/testing/configuring-test-data-storage.md

 1. Check the **Use my platform login credentials** then click **Test connection**.
 1. Assuming you have a successful connection, click **Save**.

-If you use one of the non-Storage Volume, cloud object storage connectors then see [the relevant documentation](https://www.ibm.com/docs/en/cloud-paks/cp-data/5.1.x?topic=data-supported-sources) for the connection type you selected.
+When using one of the cloud object storage connectors (i.e. **not Storage Volume**) then see [the relevant documentation](https://www.ibm.com/docs/en/cloud-paks/cp-data/5.1.x?topic=data-supported-sources) for the connection type you selected.
 Remember to verify your connection, by clicking **Test connection**, before clicking **Save**.

 ## Add the connection to your project settings